arbor-sim/arbor/doc/fileformat/swc.rst

 then generates a morphology according to one of three possible interpretations.

 The SWC file format specifications are not very detailed, which has lead different simulators to interpret SWC files in different ways, especially when it comes to the soma.
-Arbor has its own an interpretation that is powerful and simple to understand at the same time.
+Arbor has its own interpretation that is powerful and simple to understand at the same time.
 However, we have also developed functions that will interpret SWC files similarly to how the NEURON simulator would, and how the Allen Institute would.